Chamonix is dominated by the majestic peak of Mont Blanc, 4,810m high, the highest mountain in western Europe.

 1. Climbing Mont Blanc - Gouter Hut Route

 This is the classic and most popular route to climb Mont Blanc.
 Remember that you need to book in advance the Gouter Refuge.
 The hut is open from the beginning of June to the end of September.
 Bookings can ONLY be made online.

-Take the Bellevue cable car from Les Houches and then take the Tramway du Mont Blanc to the Nid d'Aigle (2,372m) (prices for cable car and the tramway here - summer 2013).
+Take the Bellevue cable car from Les Houches and then take the Tramway du Mont Blanc to the Nid d'Aigle (2,372m) (here you can find the rates for cable car and the tramway).
 From here there is about 5 hours of walking/scrambling to the Gouter refuge (3,817m).

 The first section is easy walking terrain on a well established path.
 Just after the Tête Rousse refuge, cross the infamous Grand Couloir where there is often rock fall from above.

-The last 550m from here is scrambling rather than walking and not always easy, especially on the descent because of the tiredness.
-The second day, leave the Gouter hut and from now on there is glaciated terrain and have to wear crampons.
+The last 550m from here is scrambling rather than walking and not always easy, especially on the descent, because of the tiredness.
+Early on the second day, leave the Gouter hut and from here on there is glaciated terrain and crampons are required, with harnesses and ropes.

 A mountain guide takes a maximum of two clients on the mountain.
 Contact the Chamonix High Mountain Guides for further information.